COMPLETE MAGNESIUM SUPPORT

 ~ Cámara-Lemarroy, Carlos R et al. [5]

-Also, SIBO significantly impacts your digestion of food and absorption of nutrients (because it damages the gut lining) which is problematic for us as people living with migraine - having slow stomach motility (gastroparesis) to start with.
+SIBO significantly impacts your digestion of food and absorption of nutrients (because it damages the gut lining) which is problematic for those of us living with migraine.
 [4]

 • Constant, excessive bloating and or burping within one hour after eating